SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

     click	adminHomeForm

-Or, in Selenium-RC
+Or, in Selenium 1.0

 .. code-block:: java

     selenium.click("adminHomeForm");

-Your application, however, may generate HTML with IDs that are generated dynamically and therefore the ID itself varies on different instances of the webpage under test.
+Your application, however, may generate HTML dynamically where the identifier varies on different instances of the webpage.
 For instance, HTML for a dynamic page element might look like this.

 .. code-block:: html